 All people require a balance of Performance and Relational Character Strengths, in all walks of life — as do all successful teams.
 We can also practice or develop both types of character strength.

-Like that of many great coaches, Taurua’s coaching philosophy evidently values both Performance and Relational Character Strengths.
+Consequently, like many other successful sports coaches, Taurua makes the appreciation and development of these strengths central to her overarching coaching philosophy.
 And it is through developing these strengths with her athletes that she endeavours to form a winning team.

-As coaches (at any level), we should always help our players develop both types of strength, and facilitate a team culture that values both.
-It’s often easy to inadvertently focus on Performance Character Strengths, though many children will benefit more from the life skills and Relational Character Strengths they get to practice while playing sports.
+As coaches (at any level), we should always help our players develop both types of character strength, and facilitate a team culture that values both equally.
+It is often easy to inadvertently focus on Performance Character Strengths, though many children will benefit more from the life skills and Relational Character Strengths they get to practice while playing sports.
+After all, the job of a coach is not just to help athletes improve, but to develop people.

 Taurua’s example shows that we can create successful teams while still prioritising the human component of coaching; a harmonious team atmosphere is vitally important, and won’t undermine our team’s competitiveness.
 It’s possible to have both, and both are essential to winning.